Top 5 Conditions Dry Needling Can Help With

 Further, knee range of motion is often limited due to osteoarthritis and dry needling may be able to increase range of motion in cases where motion is limited by the soft tissues.

-Additionally, reducing your pain and improving range of motion will make it easier for you to participate in physical therapy and do the activities you enjoy for longer, which can further decrease your arthritis symptoms.
+Additionally, reducing your pain and improving range of motion will make it easier for you to participate in physical therapy.

 5. Natural Fibromyalgia Relief